Victor Montagliani

-Victor Montagliani (/it/; born September 12, 1965) is a Canadian businessman, soccer executive, and the president of CONCACAF.
+Vittorio "Victor" Montagliani (/it/; born September 12, 1965) is a Canadian businessman, soccer executive, and the president of CONCACAF.
 He is a vice president of the FIFA Council.
+Montagliani was previously the president of the Canadian Soccer Association from 2012 to 2017.

 Biography

-He is a former player of amateur soccer club side Columbus F.C.
-In his professional career, he was a manager at Hogan & Cox Insurance Adjusters in Maple Ridge before being transferred to Vancouver in 2003.
-He attended Simon Fraser University.
+Montagliani was born in East Vancouver to an Italian family.
+He is a former player of amateur soccer club side Columbus F.C., where his father was club president.
+Montagliani also played futsal and was called up to the Canada national team until injuries prevented him from playing professionally.
+He graduated from Simon Fraser University with a Bachelor of Arts degree in 1988 and worked as a flight attendant and in the insurance industry.
+In his professional career, Montagliani was a manager at Hogan & Cox Insurance Adjusters in Maple Ridge before being transferred to Vancouver in 2003.